hindu-comm/mail_stream_advaita-l/2015/06/Difficulty_with_Akha/81__shrImallalitAlAlitaH.md

 > Vrtti.
 There is no contentless Vrtti like 'there is nothing' like
 > Advaitis are saying.
 >
-​Sorry, we never say like this.
+Sorry, we never say like this.
 Your understanding is very poor.
-​

 > Secondly Advaitis are saying there is a Final Akhandakara Vrtti Jnana.
 > It will destroy other Vrttis and destroy itself also.

-​Correct.
-​
+Correct.

 Then we enter

-​ ​

 Non-duality.

-​I can't understand how could one enter non-duality?
+I can't understand how could one enter non-duality?
 Is it a room like thing?
-​

 > How can you say the Akhandakara Vrtti is Final?
 If you
 > say this you should be saying it in Non-duality condition.

-​No need.
+No need.
 Without entering a room I can talk about that.
-​

 > But in
-> ​
+>
 > Non-duality there is no thought or Concept of anything.

-​You are talking as if non-duality is a mental modification, like nirodha of yogI-s.
+You are talking as if non-duality is a mental modification, like nirodha of yogI-s.
 Let me make it clear, it is not.

 Now, the objection based on this assumption dissolves.
-​